Apeksha-shetty111/Apeksha-shetty111/README.md

 - 🌱 I’m currently learning **Full stack web development,**

-- 📝 I regularly write articles on [https://medium.com/@shettyapeksha21](https://medium.com/@shettyapeksha21)

-- 💬 Ask me about **Front-end development, node-js, Express .**
+- 💬 Ask me about **web development and other interesting stuffs .**

-- 📫 How to reach me **shettyapeksha21@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/10zX56Q9VKLV5SqSV_u73kgYtp6_LhISc/view?usp=sharing](https://drive.google.com/file/d/10zX56Q9VKLV5SqSV_u73kgYtp6_LhISc/view?usp=sharing)

 - ⚡ Fun fact **I can strike up a conversation with anyone, anywhere, anytime.
 Whether it's about code, culture, or cats, I'm always up for a chat!
 Let's talk!**